maladroitthief/knowledge-base/permanent-notes/Go-Concurrency-Patterns.md

 ## Fan out, fan in

 Multiple functions reading from the same channel until that channel is closed.
-This enables a method to distribute work to a group of workers to paralellize CPU usage and I/O. Fan in is the merging the results of those workers.
+This enables a method to distribute work to a group of workers to parallel CPU usage and I/O. Fan in is the merging the results of those workers.

 ```go
 // Stage 1